Robertfarb/whiteboarding-curriculum/w13_plus/day1.md

 ### Morning

 * Roll call at 10am all week.
-* Office Hours with TAs, Josh, and Scott from 10am-12pm.
+* Office Hours with TAs from 10am-12pm.
 * Open work time: work on your algorithms project, implementing instructor feedback on projects, or sending applications.

 ### Afternoon